England-East Yorkshire Flag

 While Wainwright was a fan of the windswept fell, this one is nearly all on Tarmac™ with nothing too strenuous up-and-down-wise.

-It starts in Southport taking in Liverpool, Manchester, Doncaster and Hull before you finish[1] here at the old railway station.
+It starts in Southport taking in Liverpool, Manchester, Doncaster and Hull before you finish, or start, depending on your direction, here at the old railway station.

 A marvellous marker has since been added on the seafront for the true trail end and with diversions along the way to Leeds, Sheffield and York, it all just sounds like a gigantic pub crawl, really.